General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Binary neutron star mergers

 \subsubsection{Gravitational wave signal}

-In Fig.~\ref{fig:BNSGWsignal} we show the plus polarization of the GW signal\footnote{We conservatively multiply the signal by a factor $1.4$ to account for the underestimation of the amplitude by the quadrupole formula \citep[][likely the factor is closer to 2 comparing recent simulations \citep{2022PhRvD.105d3020S}]{2005PhRvD..71h4021S}.} assuming a distance of $40$~Mpc along the polar axis.
+In Fig.~\ref{fig:BNSGWsignal} we show the plus polarization of the GW signal $h_+$ (strain at a distance of $40$~Mpc along the polar axis), multiplied by a factor $1.4$ (denoted as $h_+^\mathrm{1.4}$) to account for the underestimation of the amplitude by the quadrupole formula \citep[see][likely the factor is closer to 2 comparing recent simulations \citep{2022PhRvD.105d3020S,2022EPJA...58...74D}]{2005PhRvD..71h4021S}.
 The vertical dashed line in Fig.~\ref{fig:BNSGWsignal} indicates the merging time.
 Before $t_\mathrm{merg}$ the system emits GWs with a frequency twice as large as the orbital frequency.
 As the stars approach each other, the frequency, as well as the amplitude of the GW signal, increase.
 The coalescence of the stars excites a number of modes in the post-merger remnant, which shape the post-merger GW signal.

-Notably, the damping of the post-merger GW signal is very slow for the approximately $39.5$~ms of post-merger evolution, which is in agreement with our observation in Sec.~\ref{subsec:BNSdyn} that numerical viscosity is relatively low in this simulation.
+Notably, the damping of the post-merger GW signal is very slow for the approximately $39.5$~ms of post-merger evolution, which is in agreement with our observation in Sec.~\ref{subsec:BNSdyn} that numerical viscosity may be relatively low in this simulation (see also Appendix~\ref{subapp:NumSetupRes}).
 We determine the damping time to be $\tau_\mathrm{peak}\approx48$~ms based on the analytic model presented by \citet{2022PhRvD.105d3020S}.
-The SPH simulation yields $\tau_\mathrm{peak}\approx10.5$~ms. \citet{2022PhRvD.105d3020S} perform fully general relativistic simulations with a fixed grid and obtain $\tau_\mathrm{peak}<11$~ms for all their models and resolutions ($\tau_\mathrm{peak}\approx7$~ms for the binary system with total gravitational mass of $2.7~M_\odot$), which is significantly below our current result.
+The SPH simulation with roughly $3\times10^5$ SPH particles (see Sec.~\ref{subsec:BNSdyn}) yields $\tau_\mathrm{peak}\approx10.5$~ms. \citet{2022PhRvD.105d3020S} perform fully general relativistic simulations with finest grid resolutions of $277$~m and $185$~m on a fixed grid and obtain $\tau_\mathrm{peak}<11$~ms for all their models and resolutions ($\tau_\mathrm{peak}\approx7$~ms for the binary system with total gravitational mass of $2.7~M_\odot$), which is significantly below our current result.
 We do however note that \citet{2022PhRvD.105d3020S} employ a different EOS, which does not allow for a direct comparison with our simulation.
+We note that the GW backreaction scheme somewhat underestimates the physical damping by GWs because of the underestimated amplitude.
+In Appendix~\ref{subapp:NumSetupRes} we clarify that accounting for this underestimation does somewhat reduce the damping time scale, but we still find a slowly damped post-merger GW emission.